-- 36. Tax cost recovery methods do not include:
+36. Tax cost recovery methods do not include:

-- A. Amortization
+A. Amortization

-- B. Capitalization
+B. Capitalization

-- C. Depletion
+C. Depletion

-- D. Depreciation
+D. Depreciation

-- E. All of these are tax cost recovery methods
+E. All of these are tax cost recovery methods

 Amortization, depletion, and depreciation are cost recovery methods as a result of asset capitalization.

+AACSB: Reflective Thinking

+AICPA: BB Critical Thinking

+Accessibility: Keyboard Navigation

-AACSB: Reflective Thinking AICPA BB: Critical Thinking Blooms: Remember Learning Objective: 02-01 Explain the concept of basis and adjusted basis and describe the cost recovery methods used under the tax law to recover the cost of personal property; real property; intangible assets; and natural resources.
-Level of Difficulty: 1 Easy
+Leai Blooms: Remembe rning Objective: 02-01 Explain the concept of basis and adjusted basis and describe the cost recovery methods used unde

+the tax law to recover the cost of personal property, real property, intangible assets, and natural resources

+Level of Difficulty: 1 Eas

+Topic: Cost recovery and basis for cost recover

-- 37. Which of the following is not depreciated?
+37. Which of the following business assets is not depreciated?

-- A. Automobile
+A. Automobile

-- B. Building
+B. Building

-- C. Patent
+C. Patent

-- D. Machinery
+D. Machinery

-- E. All of these are depreciated
+E. All of these are depreciated